RoiDopazo/acudia-app/README.md

   > keytool -genkey -v -keystore debug.keystore -storepass [storepass] -alias android_debugkey -keypass [keypass] -keyalg RSA -keysize 2048 -validity 10000

-  - Create a file named <app dir>/android/key.properties that contains a reference to your keystore:
+  - Create a file named `<app dir>/android/key.properties` that contains a reference to your keystore:
   > storePassword=[storepass]
   > keyPassword=[keypass]
   > keyAlias=android_debugkey
   > storeFile=<location of the key store file, such as /Users/<user name>/key.jks>

   - Add the SHA certificate fingerprints of the debug key in the google console.

-  - Update the google-services.json file in <app dir>/android
+  - Update the google-services.json file in `<app dir>/android/app`